Road Cruisin'

 Road Cruisin' is the seventh studio album by Japanese Pop band Deen.
 It was released on 18 August 2004 under BMG Funhouse.

 The album consists of two previously released singles, Rail no nai Sora e and Taiyou to Hanabira and Strong Soul.
-This is their first album which was released in two formats: regular CD edition and limited CD+DVD edition.
+This is the first Deen album to be released in two formats: regular CD edition and limited CD+DVD edition.
 In DVD disc are included music videoclips of the singles "Rail no nai Sora e" and "Strong Soul".

 The album reached #13 in its first week and charted for 3 weeks, selling 19,000 copies.